dlurton/anode/README.md

 These are listed in roughly the order they will be implemented.
 The basic plan is to implement a core set of features found in most languages and that are needed for basic usefulness and then come back and add some (perhaps functional) special sauce.

-- `assert` function for testing
-- Also can use shebang in first line of a file:  `#!/path/to/lwnn/executable`
-- JIT & execute entire files at command-line
-    - i.e. `lwnn file_to_exec.lwn`

-- New testing infrastructure
-    - Reads list of files from directory and executes them in alphabetical order, uses new `assert` keyword
 - Explicit return, for when an exit before the last expression of the function body is desired.
 Will use keyword `ret`
 - `for` loop
 - `switch` maybe with pattern matching.